-AP ENGLISH LANGUAGE AND COMPOSITION - 12/1 credit/Full Year Course
+AP ENGLISH LANGUAGE AND COMPOSITION - 12/1 credit/Full Year Course critical, and responsive readers of diverse texts, and becoming flexible, reflective writers of texts addressed to diverse audiences for diverse purposes.

 This course offers a full-year, Advanced Placement English curriculum designed to improve students' understanding of rhetoric within the contexts of analytical and critical reading and writing.
 From the AP College Board: